K2 Looks Towards WASP-28 and WASP-151: CONCLUSIONS

 We analysed the short-cadence light curves of WASP-28 and WASP-151 which have been observed by the \textit{K2} during Campaign 12.
 This work significantly refines the system parameters compared to the previous studies, owing to the short cadence and high photometric precision of the drift-corrected \textit{K2} photometry.
 We did not detect any TTVs, TDVs, starspots, rotational modulations, phase-curve modulations or any additional transiting planets.
 Instead, we provide tight upper limits.

+The absence of close-in companion planets in both systems is not surprising.
+Among the 424 currently discovered hot giant planets, defined here as planets with orbital periods shorter than 10 days and radii larger than 0.8\thinspace $R_{\rm Jup}$, there are only 10 systems which contain companion planets (NASA Exoplanet Archive).
+Of these, only two systems have planetary companions with orbital periods shorter than 100 days, namely WASP-47 \citep{Becker15} and Kepler-730 \citep{Canas19}.
+The scarcity of hot giant planets with close-in companions has been attributed to the high-eccentricity migration mechanism, a process which would destabilize the orbits of close-in companions \citep{Mustill15}.

 We observed several episodes where the \textit{K2} background level is brighter than expected.
 We associated these with the passage of Mars through the \textit{K2}'s field of view during the Campaign 12, although both targets were positioned on the detector far from any of the areas where the contamination by Martian light was expected.
-Instead, we think that the brightenings might be caused by some instrumental effect such as a video cross talk induced by the presence of Mars in the field.
+Instead, we think that the brightenings might be caused by some instrumental effect such as a video crosstalk induced by the presence of Mars in the field.
 This might also be affecting other Campaign 12 datasets.

-\acknowledgements{We gratefully acknowledge the financial support from the Science and Technology Facilities Council, under grants ST/J001384/1, ST/M001040/1 and ST/M50354X/1.
+\acknowledgements{We thank the anonymous referee for their constructive comments that helped to improve this paper.
+We gratefully acknowledge the financial support from the Science and Technology Facilities Council, under grants ST/J001384/1, ST/M001040/1 and ST/M50354X/1.
 This paper includes data collected by the \textit{K2} mission.
-Funding for the \textit{K2} mission is provided by the NASA Science Mission directorate.
+Funding for the \textit{K2} mission was provided by the NASA Science Mission directorate.
 This work made use of PyKE \citep{Still12}, a software package for the reduction and analysis of \textit{Kepler} data.
-This open source software project is developed and distributed by the NASA Kepler Guest Observer Office.}
+This open source software project was developed and distributed by the NASA Kepler Guest Observer Office.
+This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.}